 However, if the borrowed is for repairs, renewals or reconstruction, the deduction is restricted to Rs.30, 000.
-If the borrowal is for construction/acquisition, higher deduction as noted above is available.
-If a person owns more than one house property, using all of them for self-occupation, he is entitled to exercise an option in terms of which, the annual value of
+If the borrowal is for construction/acquisition, higher deduction as

 Annual Value of a house property which is partly self - occupied and partly let out: If a house property consists of two or more independent residential units, one of which is self - occupied and the other unit(s) are let out, the income from the different units is to be calculated separately.